ychen-207523/Sentimental-Analyzer-Pro/README.md

 <a name="roadmap"></a>
 ## Roadmap and Progress
 ### Past Achievement(Previous Work)
-- [x] Creating C.E.L.T.
-Django Project/Website
-- [x] Sentiment Analysis Model's Algorithm addition
-- [x] Text Analysis and Document Analysis Feature inclusion
+- [x] Live Sentiment Analysis Feature inclusion
-- [x] Audio Analysis Feature inclusion
+- [x] News Analysis Feature inclusion
-- [x] Amazon Product Analysis Feature addition
-- [x] Case Study done for Amazon Product Review Sentiment Analysis
+- [x] Fixed and enhanced Amazon Product Analysis
-- [x] Simple Documentation, Unit tests addition
+- [x] Unit Tests were written and Test Coverage was improved

 ### Current Achievements
-☑️  Live Sentiment Analysis Feature inclusion<br>
+☑️  Facebook post Analysis Feature inclusion<br>
+☑️  Twitter post Feature inclusion<br>
+☑️  Text analysis for Spanish language inclusion<br>
-☑️  News Analysis Feature inclusion<br>
+☑️  Image analysis Feature inclusion<br>
-☑️  Fixed and enhanced Amazon Product Analysis<br>
 ☑️  UI Improvement for enriching User interaction with the Application<br>
 ☑️  Documentation Improvement for reflecting project's value accurately<br>
 ☑️  Addition of Builds and Workflows for better development activities<br>
-☑️  Unit Tests were written and Test Coverage was improved<br>
 ☑️  Public facing webpage to get feedbacks, Raise and handle issues, Discuss & Grow with enthusiasts and supportive community<br>

 ### Future Scope
 - [ ] Implement User Authentication to store the history of each User
 - [ ] Recommendation System based on Product Analysis Results
 - [ ] Enhance the Product Analysis by considering the number of users rated for each Product!
-- [ ] Extend the Sentiment Analysis to Facebook, Twitter, LinkedIn Posts

 ---
 <a name="casestudy"></a>
 ## Case Study: Amazon Product Review Sentiment and Text Analysis
 We have done a Case Study for our Sentiment Analysis Project.
-It can be found [here](https://github.com/amit-99/SE_Project2/blob/develop/Case_Study.md).
+It can be found [here](https://github.com/NehaSJ99/Sentimental-Analyzer-Pro/blob/master/Case_Study.md).

 ---
 <a name="contribute"></a>
 ## Eager to Contribute?
-To Contribute to our application, please refer to [CONTRIBUTING.md](https://github.com/amit-99/SE_Project2/blob/develop/CONTRIBUTING.md)
+To Contribute to our application, please refer to [CONTRIBUTING.md](https://github.com/NehaSJ99/Sentimental-Analyzer-Pro/blob/master/CONTRIBUTING.md)

 ---
 <a name="Connectwithus"></a>
 ## Connect with us
-- Want to share your feedback or raise any issue [click here](https://noteforms.com/forms/query-form-i4mw2s)
+- Want to share your feedback or raise any issue [click here](https://noteforms.com/forms/sentiment-analyser-pro-uo8m1e)
 - Need instant help? discuss over community chat to get help from other community members
 - Join our mailing list for regular updates
 - Join our discord forum for updates or support or discussions.
-[Join Here!](https://discord.gg/WsDzsyB2X)
+[Join Here!](https://discord.gg/xYkUnvdzP9)
 - Or just want to be part of our journey and get to know more about the C.E.L.T and its team

 **Visit our web page to be part of [C.E.L.T. community](https://factual-squash-083.notion.site/C-E-L-T-The-Sentiment-Analyzer-f771d9e92c494c9b85a4faeb6e3621a1)**